pabloa1311/resume/README.md

 ### My beer app
 A webapp that instantly shows you different types of beers, depending on the hoppiness and alcohol volume that you specify.

+### React Movie Search App
+Using React I coded an App for searching movies information.

+### React Meme Generator
+Using React I coded an App create Memes.

 ### Maria´s Travel Blog
 A travel blog for my wife.